DISABILITY BENEFITS FOR BREAST CANCER

 RECENT ARTICLE SHOWS AI DETECTS BREAST CANCER

 The New York Times writes that in Hungary, Artificial Intelligence (AI) is currently being used to detect breast cancer.
-So far, the AI technology is showing the ability to spot cancer at least as well as human radiologists.
-AI is able to find signs of breast cancer when radiologists miss them.
-Many A.I. proponents believe such technology could easily apply to detect illness like breast cancer in a mammogram.
-This would be a boon to those with breast cancer.
-For example, in 2020, there were 2.3 million breast cancer diagnoses and 685,000 deaths from the disease, according to the World Health Organization.
+So far, the AI technology has the ability to spot cancer at least as well as human radiologists.
+AI is able to find signs of breast cancer when doctors miss them.

-However, use of the cancer detection technology still faces many hurdles.
-Clinical trials are needed before the AI system can be more widely used as an automated second or third reader of breast cancer screens.
-The AI tool must also show it can produce accurate results on women of all ages, ethnicities and body types.
-Additionally, the AI technology must prove it can recognize more complex forms of breast cancer and cut down on false positives that are not cancer.
-But doctors are hopeful that AI technology can improve public health.
+However, use of the cancer testing technology still faces many hurdles.
+Clinical trials are needed before the AI system can be more widely used as a second or third reader of breast cancer screens.
+The AI tool must also show it can produce the correct results on women of all ages and body types.

 NATIONAL RESOURCES FOR BREAST CANCER CARE

 The National Breast Cancer foundation offers the following financial assistance for breast cancer patients.
 You can find many other resources on their website.
-These are only some of the organizations and screening programs that are available to those with breast cancer.
+These are only some of the organizations and programs that are available to those with breast cancer.

 National Breast and Cervical Cancer Early Detection Program (NBCCEDP)

-The Centers for Disease Control and Prevention provides access to breast cancer screening services to women in all 50 states, the District of Columbia, 5 U.S. territories, and 12 tribal organizations.
+The Centers for Disease Control and Prevention provides access to breast cancer services to women in all 50 states, the District of Columbia, 5 U.S. territories, and 12 tribal organizations.

 National Cancer Institute

-Information about free or low cost mammogram screening programs is available through NCI’s Cancer Information Service at 1-800-422-6237.
+Information about free or low cost mammogram programs is available through NCI’s Cancer Information Service at 1-800-422-6237.

 The American Cancer Society